-FACT is part of the NJ Children's System of Care, who is focused on prevention and early intervention by connecting a young person with the care they need in the most appropriate setting — the right care in the right place at the right time.
+FACT is part of the NJ Children's System of Care (NJCSOC), who is focused on prevention and early intervention by connecting a young person with the care they need in the most appropriate setting — the right care in the right place at the right time.
 Our goal is to help families and caregivers create a more stable and healing environment for children, address barriers to well-being, and maximize youth and family strengths.

 If your child shows physical and/or verbal aggression, bullies others, or is being bullied.
 If your child experiences grief that is beyond "normal" or has suffered trauma due to tragedies or witnessing violence.